Timeseries

 with_static_covariates(covariates)

-Returns a new TimeSeries object with added static covariates.
+Return a new series with added static covariates.

 with_times_and_values(times, values[, ...])

-Return a new TimeSeries similar to this one but with new specified values.
+Return a new series similar to this one but with new times and values.

 with_values(values)

-Return a new TimeSeries similar to this one but with new specified values.
+Return a new series similar to this one but with new values.

 add_datetime_attribute(attribute, one_hot=False, cyclic=False, tz=None)[source]

-Build a new series with one (or more) additional component(s) that contain an attribute of the time index of the series.
+Return a new series with one (or more) additional component(s) that contain an attribute of the series’ time index.

 The additional components are specified with attribute, such as ‘weekday’, ‘day’ or ‘month’.